 This tape features raw footage of an interview with boxing legend Floyd Patterson (1935-2006) in Atlantic City.
 Shot for the 1985 TV series "Once A Star."
-Also included is a short interview with boxing manager Lou Duva.
+Also included is a short interview with boxing manager and trainer Lou Duva (1922-2017).

 00:00Copy video clip URL This tape begins with color bars and tone.